Adverse Childhood Experiences (ACEs)

 Another key issue to student academic success is the impact of adverse childhood experiences (ACEs) on children and how these life experiences affect their schooling.
 A new documentary, Resilience, examines how abuse, neglect and other adverse childhood experiences affect children’s development & health outcomes in adulthood.
 See film details below.

 Research links toxic levels of stress and the related chronic stress responses to negative impacts on every aspect of a child’s life; from their physical health, to the development of their brains and social and emotional skills, to their academic performance.
 The good news is that children can learn resilience and the impact of ACES can be mitigated allowing children to have better health and educational outcomes.
 At the heart of the resiliency research (upheld by the research findings) is the belief that many students, despite traumatic and toxic stressors in their lives, are able to adapt and thrive.
 Research shows how we can help traumatized children learn by teaching them resilience, fostering trauma-informed/sensitive learning environments, showing them compassion, providing them with protective relationships, and giving them social and emotional learning skills (SEL).
-We are showing the film Resilience to help make the public aware of
+We are showing the film Resilience to help make the public aware of ACEs and how we can all work together to promote resilience in our schools, families, and communities.

 Creating trauma-sensitive/trauma-informed school environments is key to cultivating healthy social emotional development (resiliency) in children and their families.
 This includes both intrapersonal skills by self-regulation, self-reflection, nurturing a sense of self and confidence and interpersonal skills like having safe, stable and nurturing relationships especially within the school setting.